shantoroy/shantoroy.github.io/_posts/2020-01-02-taxonomy-tree-in-latex-for-publication.md

 ---
 layout: single
-title: "Draw a Taxonomy Tree in Latex using Tikz for Publication"
+title: "How to Draw a Taxonomy Tree in Latex using Tikz for Publication"
+excerpt:  "Creating a taxonomy tree is essential for scientific research papers, dissertations, or reports.
+A well-organized taxonomy tree provides a comprehensive and clear visualization of the classification of objects or concepts.
+In this blog post, I will use Tikz and PGFPlots to draw a taxonomy tree in Latex."
+seo_title:  "How to Draw a Taxonomy Tree in Latex using Tikz for Publication"
+seo_description:  "Learn how to create a taxonomy tree in Latex using Tikz and PGFPlots for publication.
+Follow our step-by-step guide and produce a clear visualization of the classification of objects or concepts in your research paper or report."
 header:
   image: "https://live.staticflickr.com/65535/49322225972_9fd2532e24_h.jpg"
   teaser: "https://live.staticflickr.com/65535/49322225972_9fd2532e24_h.jpg"